veradebv/Wallet/README.md

 # Wallet

 A Xamarin-based mobile application that tracks your expenses.
 This was a port from the original project on [bakanui's repo](https://github.com/bakanui/Wallet).
+Project was made in Visual Studio 2017 Community.

 ## Deployment

 PHP is in vctwallet-php folder and please host in someplace before running the demo.
 Change the path for login and register process in app/AppConfig.java

 This demo had its PHP hosted in http://vctwallet.azurewebsites.net

+## Troubleshooting

+If you encountered "XamlCTask" task could not be initialized with its input parameters, you can try to
+* Try updating NuGet Packages and rebuild solution
+* Remove all "bin" and "obj" folders and rebuild solution

 ## Versioning